HappyStinson/rasmusnordling.se/_posts/2016-04-20-nordic-game-jam-2016-post-mortem.markdown

 title: Nordic Game Jam 2016 Post-mortem
 category: fun-recreation
 ---
-Earlier this month I spent a few days in Copenhagen and attended the [Nordic Game Jam](https://www.nordicgamejam.com/)'s 10th anniversary.
+Earlier this month I spent a few days in Copenhagen and attended the [Nordic Game Jam](https://www.nordicgamejam.com/)'s 10th anniversary.<!--more-->

 It was a fun and exciting experience.
 I stayed at a hostel together with other jammers and I managed to find some new friends, although many of them were Danes.